 Venous insufficiency is a circulatory problem that can lead to varicose veins and, in severe cases, venous ulcers.
-If you've got symptoms of venous insufficiency, experienced vascular surgeon Dennis Resetarits, MD, of Surgical Care East, PLLC in Camillus, New York, can help.
+If you've got symptoms of venous insufficiency, experienced vascular surgeon Dennis Resetarits, MD, of Surgical Care East, PLLC in Camillus, New York, and serving the greater area of Syracuse, New York, can help.
 Dr. Resetarits and his team use innovative, minimally invasive techniques such as sclerotherapy, endovenous radiofrequency ablation, and the VenaSeal™ Closure System to treat the veins causing your symptoms.
 Call Surgical Care East, PLLC to find out more or book an appointment online today.

 However, pumping blood up your legs presents problems due to gravity.
 Therefore, you need something in your veins to stop blood from giving in to gravity, so it gets back around your body.

 A key part of the system that keeps your blood flowing in the right direction is a series of valves in your veins.
 These valves are like tiny doorways that allow blood through one way but stop it from going the other way.

 If the valves get too weak or damaged to work as they should, blood can trickle backward, resulting in venous insufficiency.